xosadmin/docker-caddy/README.md

 A container to run caddy web server

 Usage: Create via image on Dockerhub:
-`` docker run -d -p 80:80 -p 443:443 -v /path/to/website:/opt/src xosadmin/docker-caddy:latest ``
+`` docker run -d -p 80:80 -p 443:443 -v /path/to/website:/opt/src xosadmin/docker-caddy:php ``

 ### Notes:
-- ``xosadmin/docker-caddy:php`` is available for caddy with PHP support, while ``latest`` only support static webpages like HTML
+- The container with ``php`` tag includes php 8.4 support
 - You can use ``-v /path/to/Caddyfile:/etc/caddy/Caddyfile`` to override custom Caddy config